oujisan/Pyrots/README.md

 ## Retricions
 1. CLI (Command Line Interface) only.
 2. Recieve only input text or string type.
-3. Support only between ROT13 and ROT47.
+3. Support in range ROT13 and ROT47.

 ## Installation & Usage of script
 1. Download and install python in the Microsoft Store or Official Website [python.org](https://www.python.org/downloads/) (Official website recommended).